-Part III: AMENDMENTS OF THIS CONSTITUTION
+Part V: AMENDMENTS OF THIS CONSTITUTION

-Article 36 Amendments of this Constitution
+Article 35 Amendments of this Constitution

-Amendments of this Constitution, including the attachments which are an integral part of it, shall be considered and adopted by the <common state> legislature after consultation with the governments of the <component states> and interested sectors of society.

-2. The Basic Articles of this Constitution cannot be amended.

-- 3. After adoption by both Chambers of Parliament, proposed amendments shall be submitted to referendum for approval by separate majority of the people in each <component state>. - 4.
+- Amendments of this Constitution, including the attachments which are an integral part of it, shall be considered and adopted by the <common state> legislature after consultation with the governments of the <component states> and interested sectors of society. - 2.
+After adoption by both Chambers of Parliament, proposed amendments shall be submitted to referendum for approval by separate majority of the people in each <component state>. - 3.
 Amendments shall enter into force 90 days after their approval, unless the amendment otherwise provides.